xt-sys/exectos/xtoskrnl/README.md

 the processor, getting the address of a page fault, getting CPUID information, and performing very early processor initialization.
 This module does not contain any manufacturer or board-specific code, only CPU architecture specific code.

+### EX: Kernel Executive
+The kernel executive supplies heap management, including support for allocating system memory from paged/non-paged pools, as well as synchronization primitives like push locks and fast mutexes, interlocked memory access, and worker threads.

 ### HL: Hardware Abstraction Layer
 Hardware Abstraction Layer (HAL), is a layer between the physical hardware of the computer and the rest of the operating